Berinag: Culture

 Berinag is Culturally Rich region where various folk songs and dances are performed during auspicious occasions like marriage and festivals.
 Chacheri, Jagar and Chholiya are famous among them.
 These folk songs are played on instruments including dhol, damau, turri, ransingha, dholki, daur, thali, bhankora, mandan and mashakbaja.
 Music is also used as a medium through which the gods are invoked.
 Jagar is a form of spirit worship in which the singer, or Jagariya, sings a ballad of the gods, with allusions to great epics, like Mahabharat and Ramayana, that describe the adventures and exploits of the god being invoked.
 Ramleela, Berinag Mahotsav, Berinag Kautik has been staged annually.

+Berinag Tea Estate

+Berinag Tea was a highly sought-after brick-tea in London tea houses.
+Berinag Tea estate was owned and distributed by D.S.
+Bist & Sons, a company owned by Thakur Dan Singh Bist.